umf-iti-200/umf-iti-200.github.io/data/posts/aws-s3.md

 <img src="https://user-images.githubusercontent.com/114015/223168266-60177709-6571-4499-89ad-3cabac1da9d0.png">

-Congratulations, you have created your first bucket as you can see in the figure below.
+Congratulations!
+You have created your first bucket at AWS S3 as you can see in the figure below.

 <img src="https://user-images.githubusercontent.com/114015/223182689-fff01800-569f-4e91-a6e5-7eb8a69f4363.png">